thijsrijpert/php-development-kit/README.md

 All code should be unit tested before release, the goal is to have 100% test coverage.

-Testing is enforced by the pipeline
+Testing is enforced by the pipeline.

+Tests should be written assuming execution on a 64-bit machine.

 ## License
 This repository uses GPLv2 with class path exception, for more information see: